Curb your dog: Kacik designs

 Walter Kacik, an industrial designer, made the graphics on "Curb York Dog" signs, garbage trucks, and "Keep New York City Clean" signs for the New York City Department of Sanitation during the John Lindsay administration in the late 1960's.
-The modern Industrial design of the signs reduced Visual pollution within the city with an aim to improve quality of life through education and advertising.
+The modern industrial design of the signs reduced visual pollution within the city with an aim to improve quality of life through education and advertising.

-The use of Helvetica within "Curb Your Dog" signs was a prominent feature of Kaick's esthetic.
+The use of Helvetica within "Curb Your Dog" signs was a prominent feature of Kacik's esthetic.
 Helvetica was popular from 1968 into the 1970's and thus was widely used by mass-transit systems, retailers (Bloomingdale's), in advertising, and in signage.